 When you realize that some freelance writers make up to $200 per hour on average for ghostwriting articles, you may feel disappointed.
-With such rates, a writer can work only one hour per day and still make over $6000 in a month without making any sacrifices on the account of house maintenance, friendships, and hobbies.
+With such rates, a writer can work only one hour per day and still make over $6000 in a month without making any sacrifices when it comes to home maintenance, friendships, and hobbies, or other business endeavors.
 When you think about your own writing routine, you realize that you have to work several hours per day if you want to make enough money to get you through the month.
 Your hourly rate gets higher as you gain experience and your clients gain confidence in your skills, but you’re still far from the average $60 per hour.

 Is there a way to make your future in freelance writing brighter?
 Of course there is!
 First, you need to learn how to deal with the content overload you’re facing.
 Then, you’ll start increasing your rates as you make progress.
 We’ll teach you how.